Peru's new government declares police state amid protests

 Associated Press

-LIMA, Peru (AP) — Peru’s new government imposed a police state on Wednesday in response to violent protests following the ouster of President Pedro Castillo.
-The 30-day national emergency declaration suspends the rights of “personal security and freedom” across the Andean nation.
+LIMA, Peru (AP) — Peru’s new government declared a national emergency Wednesday as it struggled to calm violent protests over President Pedro Castillo’s ouster, suspending the rights of “personal security and freedom” across the Andean nation for 30 days.

-Acts of vandalism, violence and highway blockades “require a forceful and authoritative response from the government,” Defense Minister Luis Otarola Peñaranda announced.
+Acts of vandalism, violence and highway blockades as thousands of Peruvians are in the streets “require a forceful and authoritative response from the government,” Defense Minister Luis Otarola Peñaranda said.

-The declaration suspends the rights of assembly and freedom of movement and empowers the police, supported by Peru’s military, to search people’s homes without permission or judicial order.
-Otarola said it has not determined whether a curfew will be imposed.
-He estimated the total number of people “causing this disturbance” at no more than 8,000 nationwide.
+The declaration suspends the rights of assembly and freedom of movement and empowers the police, supported by the military, to search people’s homes without permission or judicial order.
+Otarola said it had not been determined whether a nightly curfew would be imposed.

+Peru has been wracked by nearly a week of political crisis and unrest that have undermined stability.

+The troubles have “been increasing in such magnitude that the very idea of order, the very idea of authorities that can govern the country in some way is called into question,” said Jorge Aragón, a political science professor at Pontifical Catholic University of Peru.

-Boluarte floated the possibility of sheduling general elections for December 2023 to reporters, just before a hearing to determine whether Castillo will remain jailed for 18 months while authorities build a rebellion case against him.
-The judge then postponed the hearing because Castillo refused to participate.
+Boluarte floated the possibility of scheduling general elections for December 2023 to reporters just before a hearing to determine whether Castillo would remain jailed for 18 months while authorities build a rebellion case against him.
+The judge postponed the hearing after Castillo refused to participate.

-The remarks of Castillo’s running mate, installed by Congress just a week ago to replace him, recalled the ruinous years when the Shining Path insurgency presided over numerous car bombings and assassinations.
-The group was blamed for more than half of the nearly 70,000 estimated deaths and disappearances, caused by various rebel groups and a brutal government counterinsurgency response.
+The remarks of Castillo’s running mate recalled the ruinous years when the Shining Path insurgency presided over numerous car bombings and assassinations.
+The group was blamed for more than half of the nearly 70,000 estimated deaths and disappearances caused by various rebel groups and a brutal government counterinsurgency response.

+At least seven people have been killed, including a teenager who died Wednesday after being injured during protests in Andahuaylas, a hospital director said.

+All perished in the same kinds of impoverished communities whose voters propelled the rural teachers union leader to victory last year after he promised a populist approach to governing.

-Castillo was ousted by lawmakers on Dec.
-7 when he sought to dissolve Congress ahead of their third attempt to impeach him.
+Castillo was ousted by lawmakers Dec.
+7 after he sought to dissolve Congress ahead of their third attempt to impeach him.
 His vehicle was intercepted as he traveled through Lima’s streets with his security detail.
-Prosecutors accused him of trying to seek political asylum at Mexico’s embassy.
+Prosecutors accused him of trying to seek political asylum at the Mexican Embassy.

 In a handwritten letter shared Wednesday with The Associated Press by his associate Mauro Gonzales, Castillo asked the Inter-American Commission on Human Rights to intercede for his “rights and the rights of my Peruvian brothers who cry out for justice.”
 The commission investigates allegations of human rights violations and litigates them in some cases.